-(continued) Ensure that leaders and governors consistently and confidently articulate, live out and promote a vision for the School to be outstanding in all that it does and use their thorough understanding of the Governors are well trained and help to ensure that children are kept safe.
-Priority 6 Early Years Provision: Ensure that the School's provision for its youngest learners is outstanding providing a strong foundation for pupils' future learning.
+Ensure that leaders and governors consistently and confidently articulate, live out and promote a vision for the School to be outstanding in all that it does and use their thorough understanding of the Governors are well trained and help to ensure that children are kept safe.
 Excellent leadership, a highly stimulating environment, an exceptional curriculum, high quality teaching and highly successful strategies to involve parents ensure that pupils' attainment moves from below age related expectations upon entry to the School to broadly in line with national age related expectations by the end of Foundation Key Stage.